 You can make arrangements to show your friends around and private space can be made available in an emergency.
 Staff will meet and talk to friends, relatives and carers if they are concerned.
-Friends, relatives and carers are welcome to come to open days and fundraising events.
+Friends, relatives and carers are welcome to come to open days and events.
 Carers groups also exist and offer a chance for carers to meet others in the same position, share advice and offer support.

 Day centre locations

 Askarne Smile - Askern

 Holmescarr Smile - Rossington

 Rossington Smile - The Memorial Hall

 Stirling Smile - Doncaster Town Centre

 Thorne Road Smile - Town Moor Doncaster